esp-rs/book/src/introduction/ancillary-crates.md

 The core crate that ties all work with Espressif chips in Rust is the `esp-hal` crate.
 Through it, you will be able to perform basic initialization of the chip, as well as access drivers for the peripherals available on the chip.
 The full [`esp-hal` documentation] for selected chip will give unambiguous information about what peripherals are available to use, and the stability of their respective drivers.

-Furthermore, you may want to use more advanced functionality of their chip.
+Furthermore, you may want to use more advanced functionality of the chip.
 For example, network and connectivity.
 This part of the ecosystem is the responsibility of `esp-radio`, which combines drivers for the communication protocols available on one or another of Espressif's products: `Wi-Fi`, `BLE`, `esp-now` and low-level `IEEE 802.15.4` for the lower layers of communication.
 More detailed information for each chip is available in the [`esp-radio` sub-repository].

 For more advanced work with chip memory and to use collections from the `alloc` crate in `no_std` that require heap allocation, you are welcome to use `esp-alloc`.
 A separate [chapter in the book](./../application-development/alloc.md) is devoted to this.